Rostyslav Omeliashko: Biography

 Rostyslav Omeliashko was born on 18 October 1954, in the city of Stanyslaviv (now Ivano-Frankivsk).

 He graduated from Taras Shevchenko National University of Kyiv in 1977, and completed his postgraduate studies there in 1982.
 From 1977 to 1988, he worked as a teacher in the village of Marianivka, Bila Tserkva Raion.
 Notably, he participated in the educational project of I. Kozlovskyi, which envisioned uniting the efforts of general and music schools for the comprehensive musical and aesthetic development of students.
 His personal contribution also included the creation and teaching of an original art course for high school students.

 He began working in Ministry of Chernobyl of Ukrainein 1991, which was renamed the Ministry of Emergencies in 1996.
 In 2007, he was the founder and head of the State Scientific Center for the Protection of Cultural Heritage against Man-Made Disasters under the State Agency of Ukraine on Exclusion Zone Management (Kyiv), at which the Museum-Archive of the Folk Culture of the Ukrainian Polissia began operating in 2011.

 Organizational and Programmatic Work

 He actively participated in forming the strategy for overcoming the Chornobyl disaster, notably developing the culturological section of the National Program for Minimizing the Consequences of the Accident for the period 1993–2000.
 To implement this program, he engaged and coordinated the activities of fourteen different creative and scientific teams.
 These included specialists from specialized institutes of the National Academy of Sciences of Ukraine, universities, museum institutions, and public organizations.

-In addition, he created a unique methodology and technique necessary for saving material objects and intangible phenomena of cultural heritage in conditions of radiation contamination.
+In addition, he created a methodology and technique necessary for saving material objects and intangible phenomena of cultural heritage in conditions of radiation contamination.